 The VITALITY BUCKET acknowledges that we need to be feel sufficiently fit, energized, strong, and flexible to participate fully in life.
 It entails making life choices that minimize pain, disease, and disability (e.g., nutritious diet, daily exercise and stretching, good sleep habits, eliminating stress/tension).
 It calls for living peacefully in the moment with gratitude for what we have and optimism toward the future.
 (Not surprisingly, he’s a big fan of meditation!)
 It also means cultivating a growth mindset that is open to opportunity and bounces back from adversity.

 The CONNECTION BUCKET recognizes that we are fundamentally social creatures.
 We need to give and receive love.
 We need to be seen, understood, and embraced by folks who share our interests and values.
 And we need to connect to something that is larger than ourselves.
-To fill this bucket, we must do the inner work to understand ourselves well enough to identify “our tribes” while developing the skills to engage with integrity and compassion.
-We must also do the legwork to actually find our people and cultivate relationship with them.
+To fill this bucket, we must do the inner work to understand ourselves well enough to identify our tribes while developing the skills to engage with integrity and compassion.
+We must also do the legwork to cultivate relationships.
 (Hint: We need to get our noses out of technology to do it!)
 Along the way, we can work toward becoming an increasingly better version of ourselves.

 The CONTRIBUTION BUCKET entails knowing that we are doing what we’re meant to do and lighting up along the way.
 For many of us, this bucket may be the toughest to fill.
 We may have gotten so enmeshed in what life expected that we bypassed figuring out what really matters to us.
 Jonathan invites us to explore the following:

-- Curiosity: With what do you feel a deep yearning to answer a burning question?
+- Curiosity: Toward what do you feel a deep yearning to answer a burning question?

 - Fascination: What subject matter triggers an intrinsic desire to learn?